Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 Driver En Route or Carrying a Passenger

-Once a ride is accepted or a passenger is in the vehicle, Lyft provides up to $1 million in liability coverage.
+Lyft provides up to $1 million in liability accident coverage once a ride is accepted or a passenger is in the vehicle.
 This higher coverage level is designed to protect passengers, drivers, and third parties during active rides.

 Understanding which phase applies is critical in determining how much compensation may be available.